cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 ensure that the token was issued by the Azure Active Directory defined in the authenticator policy.
 To do this we need to:
 1. Discover the Oauth 2.0 provider - in this case the Azure AD is the Oauth 2.0 provider.
-Its URl will be retrieved from the "provider-uri" variable defined in the authenticator policy
+Its URl will be retrieved from the "provider-uri" annotation defined in the authenticator policy
 1. Retrieve JWKs from the discovery endpoint - These keys are used for the token validation
 1. Decode and verify the token using the JWKs.